Christopher A. Wray: Early life and education

 Wray joined the government in 1997 as an Assistant United States Attorney for the Northern District of Georgia.
 In 2001, he moved to the Justice Department as associate deputy attorney general and principal associate deputy attorney general.

 On June 9, 2003, President George W. Bush nominated Wray to be the 33rd Assistant Attorney General in charge of the Criminal Division of the Justice Department.
 Wray was unanimously confirmed by the Senate on September 11, 2003.
 Wray was Assistant Attorney General from 2003 to 2005, working under Deputy Attorney General James Comey.
 While heading the Criminal Division, Wray oversaw prominent fraud investigations, including Enron.

-In 2013, it was revealed that Wray was one of the senior Justice Dept officials who nearly resigned in 2004, alongside then FBI Director Robert Mueller and Deputy Attorney General James Comey, due to illegal surveillance techniques the Bush administration had put in place under the Terrorist Surveillance Program.
+In early 2004, the Justice Department issued a finding that the Bush administration's warrantless domestic surveillance program under the Terrorist Surveillance Program (TSP) was unconstitutional.
+Under White House procedures, DoJ approval was required in order for the program to be renewed.
+In 2006, it was revealed DoJ officials came under pressure from the White House to change this ruling, and that then-FBI Director Robert Mueller and Comey had prepared their resignations if the White House overruled it.
+In 2013, it was revealed that Wray threatened to resign along with them over the matter.

 In March 2005, Wray announced that he would resign from his post.
-His last day at the Justice Department was on May 17, 2005.

 In 2005, Wray received the Edmund J. Randolph Award, the Justice Department's highest award for public service and leadership.